jjsch-dev/esp32-cam-demo/README.md

 # ESP32 Camera Demo

 Code provided in this repository use the esp32-camera componet of idf for get the image using a webserver.
+The demonstration was carried out with the OV7670 sensor and the IDF 4.1 version.
+Use RGB565 mode (two bytes) to reduce the RAM used in the ISR.

 ## Build Status